 Governments of developing countries have to invest in their health services.
 And rich countries, backed by international organizations like the World Bank, must solidly support them.
 And we’re pushing governments and drug companies to ensure developing countries get cheaper and better medicines quickly.

-This is the main focus of our Health and Education campaign.
+This is the main focus of our Health and Education For All campaign.